 We are active partners in the Integrated Care System, recognising that a joined-up approach across the system is vital to tackling the health needs of our population and making best use of our collective resources.
 We are keen to contribute to the wider debate on the role the hospice charity can play in achieving better health outcomes and system efficiency.
-A key success in that regard has been the Palliative Care Hub which was launched in 2021.
-The Hub grew significantly during 2022-23 supporting 67% more patients and 27% more calls.
-This work helped to avoid 176 hospital admissions.
+An example of our contribution is our partnership with Sue Ryder Thorpe Hall which delivered ReSPECT training for 1,541 people across Cambridgeshire and Peterborough (including GPs, health practitioners and care home staff).
+ReSPECT is the 'Recommended Summary Plan for Emergency Care and Treatment'.
+It enables people to discuss and document the care they would like to receive with health professionals before they become unwell.

-As well as thanking our wonderful colleagues and volunteers, and our community who support in so many ways, I also want to pay tribute to the very able trustees who sit on the Board of the charity.
-They bring skills and enthusiasm to the charity and ensure we continue to focus on the future and what we need to ensure Arthur Rank Hospice Charity continues to thrive.
+As well as thanking our wonderful colleagues and volunteers, and our community who support in so many ways, I also want to pay tribute to the very able trustees who sit on the Board of the Charity.
+They bring skills and enthusiasm to the Charity and ensure we continue to focus on the future and what we need to ensure Arthur Rank Hospice Charity continues to thrive.